TobiasVanDyk/RPi-Pico1-Pico2-Applications/TouchMacroPadPico/Serial2PicoApp/Readme.md

 You can do all the file copying and renaming with the PC App Serial2Pico (make sure your source file selected does not have a space at the end), but it is probably the best to take the SD Card out and do the file copies from a PC.

 Download the zip file AppSwitchExample.zip and extract it to the folder text.
+It contains the files:
+U02 a30 a31 a32 a33 apprules.json K24Link label3 LabelT n04 T01 T02Link T03Link T04 T05

 Use the apprules.json file in the folder for your Pico macropad - move it to the folder location as in your Config tab, i.e. the same folder as the Symbolbanks json files.